For Nonpublic School Users

 - Deadline: NPSPR data are due to CEPI on the first business day in December.

 Nonpublic schools participating in the National School Lunch Program are required to submit their entire student enrollment, including new enrollees and existing students, in the MSDS Early Roster Collection.
-These data are used for updating the direct certification reports of children who are automatically certified for free school meals.
+These data are used for updating the direct certification report of children who are automatically certified for free school meals.
 The report will be refreshed throughout the school year.
-For additional information, please visit CEPI's Direct Certification Report page.
+For more information, please visit CEPI's Direct Certification Report page.

 - EEM Security Form